Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

   </tbody>
 </table>
 </div>
-The Geo-JSON only had South East and South West regions so the Southern region was split by averaging its value first with the South East and then with the South West and replaced the East and West values with the averaged ones.
+The Geo-JSON only had South East and South West regions so the Southern region had to be split.
+This was split done by averaging its value first with the South East and then with the South West and replaced the East and West values with the averaged ones.
 This method essentially assumes there is a linear relationship as you run through the values from East to West, allowing for interpolation.
 This method was selected as the differences in values between South West and Southern, and South East and Southern where small, ~7% from Southern either way.

 This could be more appropriately split using a 3<sup>rd</sup> variable to calculate a weighted split based, for example, on population or regional area.
 This method was however chosen for simplicity and is acceptable as variance between the regions is small.
 ```python